Admissions Policies and Procedures

-- declaring a program of study.
+- declaring an area of study.

 - providing proof of identification (i.e., photo I.D.); the college can request more than one form of ID, including government-issued IDs.

 - providing proof of legal residence upon request.
 The college may ask for proof such as government-issued documents (i.e., driver’s licenses, passports, lease, utilities bill or others).
 Post office box addresses are not sufficient proof of legal residence.
 (International citizens must provide proof of their immigration status.
 Original documents must be presented.)
-See Student Residency section for more details regarding proof of legal residence.
+See Student Residency for more details regarding proof of legal residence.
 Please note: Students who refuse or fail to provide proof of their residency can be admitted to the college, but will be assessed at the out-of-state tuition rate.

 Students are required to submit high school transcripts and/or transcripts from previously attended postsecondary institutions.
 This information is used to advise students and does not affect standard admissions to the college.

 Application fees differ for some programs.
 They are waived for active duty military personnel and their dependents; veterans; Freshman Focus applicants; Early Entrance applicants; and students eligible for the SAT, ACT, ACT and College Bound application fee waiver programs, which are based on financial need.
 Applicants to the various selective and competitive admissions clinical nursing and allied health programs pay an additional $25 application fee.
-See Pay for College section for more information.
+See Pay for College for more information.

-Any applicant involved in previous, current or pending disciplinary action at another school or postsecondary institution or criminal action is required to indicate this information on HCC’s application for admission.
-Students who indicate they are involved in prior, current or pending disciplinary or criminal actions may be placed in a pending admissions status until their individual circumstances have been reviewed, further documentation is provided if requested, and conditions of admission, if any, are determined.
+Any applicant involved in previous, current, or pending disciplinary action at another school or postsecondary institution or criminal action is required to indicate this information on HCC’s application for admission.
+Students who indicate they are involved in prior, current, or pending disciplinary or criminal actions may be placed in a pending admissions status until their individual circumstances have been reviewed, further documentation is provided if requested, and conditions of admission, if any, are determined.

 Placement test results are generally available following the completion of the test.
 Testing is ongoing.
 Students should test soon enough to take advantage of early registration options.
 The Testing/Preparatory Studies Policy provides further details regarding placement assessment requirements, exemptions, and course placements (Placement Testing).